regchukwuka/Fitbit-BLE-Communication-DoS-Attackk/README.md

 # Fitbit Sense BLE Communication

 This project provides a script to communicate with a Fitbit Sense smartwatch using the BLE (Bluetooth Low Energy) protocol.
 It sends a large set of data in chunks to a specified characteristic on the device.
+Therby denying the Fitbit mobile app access to the wristwatch data until the attack is over.

 ## Requirements